-Since the completion of this project in June 2011, James is developing wilderness character maps for another 4 wilderness areas, which will allow the methods developed at DEVA to be further tested and refined.
+Since the completion of this project in June 2011, James developed wilderness character maps for another 4 wilderness areas, which allowed the methods developed at DEVA to be further tested and refined.
 The long term goal of this work is to provide wilderness managers with a tool that can help them better understand, monitor and manage wilderness character.

 - Developing wilderness character maps for the Olympic, Denali, Saguaro and Sequoia and Kings Canyon National Parks.

-- A new project in conjunction with the Forest Service to develop a wilderness character map at Boundary Waters Canoe Area Wilderness will begin in 2014.
+- A new project in conjunction with the Forest Service to develop a wilderness character map at Boundary Waters Canoe Area Wilderness.